sivel/ansible-testing/README.md

 #### Notes

-1. I would like to find a way to error for some `module_utils` imports that do not appear at the bottom
+1. `module_utils` imports not at bottom may be error or warning depending on the import

 ### Module Directories (Python Packages)